-In the banking space, ANZ Bank, Commonwealth Bank of Australia, National Australia Bank and Westpac Banking Corporation are trading up by 0.25%-1%.
-Diversified financial company Macquarie Group is gaining 3.7%.
+In the banking space, ANZ Bank is up nearly 2%, Commonwealth Bank of Australia is up 2.1%, National Australia Bank is gaining 2.3% and Westpac is trading higher by around 2.2%.
+Diversified financials stock Macquarie Group is up by over 3%.

-In the currency market, the Australian dollar opened higher today, supported by firm equity markets and the prospect of rising interest rates.
-In early trading this morning, the Aussie was quoting at US$0.8267/68, up from Tuesday's close of US$0.8263/66.
-The Australian dollar is currently trading at 0.8281 to the U.S. dollar.
+In the currency market, the Australian dollar opened higher on Tuesday following an analyst upgrade for U.S. banks.
+The Aussie was trading at US$0.7829/34 in early trading, up 1.28% over Monday's close of US$0.7732/34.
+The Australian dollar is currently trading at 0.7817 to the U.S. dollar.

 For comments and feedback: contact email@example.com